acroucher/zofu/README.md

 ### Test setup routine

-Each module may also contain another optional special subroutine called `setup_test`, which will be called after the test is initialized but before any test cases are run.
+Each module may also contain another optional special subroutine called `setup_test`, to be called after the test is initialized but before any test cases are run.
 It can be used for modifying properties of the test, e.g. the default tolerance for floating point equality tests.
 The test object must be passed in to this subroutine, in the same way as it is passed in to the test case subroutines.
 In the example below:

 ```fortran
   subroutine setup_test(test)